Skip to main content

 #

-Lyft announced plans to roll out robotaxi service in Dallas “as soon as 2026” through collaboration with Japan-based Marubeni and Israel-based Mobileye.
+Lyft announced plans to roll out robotaxi service in Dallas “as soon as 2026” through collaboration with:

 Delivery Robot Operations